 Spain wants to ban domestic flights in favor of train travel

-The “Spain 2050” plan, presented by the Prime Minister - Pedro Sánchez, includes the recommendation to ban flights on those journeys that can be made by train in less than two and a half hours in order to reduce the impact on the environment.
+The "Spain 2050" plan, presented by the President of the Government - Pedro Sánchez, includes the recommendation to ban flights on those journeys that can be made by train in less than two and a half hours in order to reduce the impact on the environment.

 "A more efficient, digital, green and fairer country.
 This is our project and it is possible to achieve it.
 The strategy we present includes 50 objectives, approximately 9 challenges, which we must achieve in order to consolidate ourselves as one of the most advanced countries in the world and in Europe. ", stressed Sanchez.
 A similar proposal was made in France.